stephanebastian/whatwg-url/README.md

     System.out.println(url.host());         // anotherhost.io
     // set other properties such as username, password, pathname, port, protocol, etc.
 }
 ```

 ## How to get validation errors?

-The specification defines the notion of ValidationError, which can be 'regular' errors or 'failures'.
-Regular errors **and** failures are available by calling the method Url.validationErrors().
+The specification defines <a href="https://url.spec.whatwg.org/#validation-error">ValidationError</a>.
+A validationError doesn't stop processing the url unless it's a failure.

 If a failure occurs when calling `Url.create("http://www.myurl.com")`, or `Url.create("abc", "http://www.baseUrl.com")`
 a ValidationException is thrown.

-If a failure occurs when calling a setter, an exception is **not thrown**, and the ValidationError
+However, if a failure occurs when calling a setter, an exception is **not thrown**, but the ValidationError
-that caused the failure is added to Url.validationErrors().
+is added to Url.validationErrors().

 ```
 import io.github.stephanebastian.whatwg.url.Url;